Who we are

 Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing this information are:

 (a) Your consent.
 You are able to remove your consent at any time.
-You can do this by contacting the Club Secretary
+You can do this by contacting us

 (c) We have a legal obligation.